thoughtspot/rest-api-sdk/sdks/typescript/MetadataApi.md

 # **importMetadataTML**
 > Array<any> importMetadataTML(importMetadataTMLRequest)

   Version: 9.0.0.cl or later   Imports [TML](https://docs.thoughtspot.com/cloud/latest/tml) files into ThoughtSpot.
-Requires `DATAMANAGEMENT` (**Can manage data**) or `ADMINISTRATION` (**Can administer ThoughtsSpot**) privilege.  #### Usage guidelines  *  Import all related objects in a single TML Import API call.
+Requires `DATAMANAGEMENT` (**Can manage data**) or `ADMINISTRATION` (**Can administer ThoughtsSpot**) privilege.
+If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance, the following Data control privileges may be required: - `CAN_CREATE_OR_EDIT_CONNECTIONS` (**Can create/edit Connections**) - `CAN_MANAGE_WORKSHEET_VIEWS_TABLES` (**Can manage data models**)  #### Usage guidelines  *  Import all related objects in a single TML Import API call.
 For example, Tables that use the same Connection object and Worksheets connected to these Tables. * Include the `fqn` property to distinguish objects that have the same name.
 For example, if you have multiple Connections or Worksheets with the same name on ThoughtSpot and the Connection or Worksheet referenced in your TML file does not have a unique name to distinguish, it may result in invalid object references.
 Adding `fqn` helps ThoughtSpot differentiate a Table from another with the same name.
 We recommend [exporting TML with FQNs](#/http/api-endpoints/metadata/export-metadata-tml) and using these during the import operation. * You can upload multiple TML files at a time.
 If you import a Worksheet along with Liveboards, Answers, and other dependent objects in a single API call, the imported objects will be immediately available for use.
 When you import only a Worksheet object, it may take some time for the Worksheet to become available in the ThoughtSpot system.
 Please wait for a few minutes, and then proceed to create an Answer and Liveboard from the newly imported Worksheet.
+For more information, see [TML Documentation](https://developers.thoughtspot.com/docs/tml#_import_a_tml).

 ### Example